sgeb/gradle-native-artifacts-plugin/README.md

   with your code on each platform.
 Every initial compilation on each platform must build all dependencies (and potentially its transitive dependencies) which can take a long time for bigger libraries such as Boost.
-In addition it is sometimes complicated to integrate external libraries into an existing build system.
+In addition it is not always straightforward to integrate external libraries into an existing build system.
 Most libraries require an external setup phase and separate compilation steps.

 * Install the pre-compiled libraries into your system.
 If you're lucky the libraries are already available through the standard package manager (think `apt-get`, `rpm`, `brew`, etc).
 Otherwise you'd have to compile and install the dependencies.
-If cross-compilation is part of the mix then there's usually no way around compiling the dependencies yourself.
+There is usually no way around compiling the dependencies yourself if cross-compilation is part of the mix

 This plugin provides a third option.
 It brings the convenience of dependency management to gradle-based C/C++ projects.
 Each dependency (and transitive